jkoerte/jkoerte.github.io/essays/asking-smart-questions.md

 <img width="300px" class="rounded float-start pe-4" src="../img/smart-questions/rtfm.png">

 ## Their Question Gets An *A+*
 I was tasked with visiting Stack Overflow, a Q&A website for programmers, to expand my knowledge on both smart and dumb questions, both of which are in abundance on the website.
-One example I found of a smart question is by someone who wanted to figure out why, when he changed his code in specfic ways, that it would only output 'true' or only output 'false'.
+One example I found of a smart question is by someone who wanted to figure out why, when he changed his code in specific ways, that it would only output 'true' or only output 'false'.

 ```
 Q: Check if a string is composed of all unique characters-- not equal to operator in JavaScript